arkma/awx-ansible/README.md

 ## Repository Structure:

-- **files:** Contains an initial database dump used to restore the database on the staging environment.
+- **files:** Contains an initial database dump used to restore the database on the staging env.
 - **group_vars:** Contains the `all.yml` file with key variables for different services and configurations.
 Also includes `service_*.yml`, storing specific service variables.
 - **`install_docker` role:** Installs Docker on Ubuntu machines.
 - **templates:** Holds Jinja2 templates for application configurations.
-- **dynamic inventories:** Includes `production_gcp.yml` and `staging_gcp.yml` for production and stage environments respectively.
+- **dynamic inventories:** Includes `production_gcp.yml` and `staging_gcp.yml` for production and stage envs respectively.
 - **playbooks:** Docker, Postgres, Tomcat, Grafana, MongoDB, Redis, Node Exporter, and a main playbook orchestrating all.

 ## Usage:

 1. **Initial Setup:**
    - Ensure Ansible is installed on your system.
-   - Update necessary variables in `group_vars/all.yml` and `group_vars/service_*.yml` files for your specific environment configurations.
+   - Update necessary variables in `group_vars/all.yml` and `group_vars/service_*.yml` files for your specific env configurations.

 2. **Deployments:**
    - Use appropriate playbooks with `ansible-playbook <playbook_name.yml>` to deploy services or configure systems.
 For deploying the entire infrastructure, use `ansible-playbook main.yml`.

 3. **Dynamic Inventories:**
-   - Utilize `production_gcp.yml` and `staging_gcp.yml` for managing inventory in respective environments.
+   - Utilize `production_gcp.yml` and `staging_gcp.yml` for managing inventory in respective envs.

 ## Notes:

-- Adjust variables in `group_vars` and playbooks based on your environment requirements.
+- Adjust variables in `group_vars` and playbooks based on your env requirements.
 - Refer to playbook files for specific configuration details and adjustments.
-- Ensure proper access and credentials for connecting to specified environments and services.
+- Ensure proper access and credentials for connecting to specified envs and services.
 - Ensure all machines in your GCP have appropriate labels such as `env:stage|prod` and `app:schedule`.
 - Role `install_docker` designed for installing Docker on Ubuntu machines